graniticio/granitic/doc/ref/ioc-definition-files.md

 ### Modifying a component

 Granitic manages its internal components in the same container as the user components that you create.
 By convention, these components are named with the prefix `grnc`.
-In order to modify a framework component you must known its name.
+In order to modify a framework component you must know its name.
 The [facility documentation](fac-index.md) generally lists the name and type of the components created by each facility.

 Once you have the name of the component you want to modify, you need to add a new section to your component definition file